 Drop by Miller Park on Saturday, April 22 and you’ll see more than the Milwaukee Brewers host the St. Louis Cardinals—you’ll also see (and hear) a bunch of Beatles stuff for some reason.
-Yes, Saturday is Beatles Night at the park, a one-night-only extravaganza that will feature special in-game features, Beatles music, a Beatles-themed postgame laser show, and a Beatles T-shirt giveaway (with the purchase of a special Beatles Night Ticket Package).
+Yes, Saturday is Beatles Night at the park, a one-night-only extravaganza that will feature special in-game features, Beatles music from Beatles albums, a Beatles-themed postgame laser show, and a Beatles T-shirt giveaway (with the purchase of a special Beatles Night Ticket Package).
 It’ll be exactly like the time the Fab Four played Shea Stadium in 1965, except not.

-So, what the hell, let’s rank the Beatles’ 13 albums from worst to best, and pair them with 13 notable (not necessarily best) Milwaukee Brewers.
-Note: We’re not including the dicey American repackages (The Beatles’ Second Album, Yesterday And Today, etc.), and we’re dropping the compilation albums, too (Past Masters, the “Red” and “Blue” albums, etc.).
+So, what the hell, let’s rank the 13 Beatles albums from worst to best, and pair them with 13 notable (not necessarily best) Milwaukee Brewers.
+Note: We’re not including the dicey American repackages (The Beatles’ Second Album, Yesterday And Today, etc.), and we’re dropping the compilation Beatles albums, too (Past Masters, the “Red” and “Blue” albums, etc.).
 All together now…

 13. Yellow Submarine / Jim Gantner